AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/workflows/build-docker-gha.md

 When you [create a new module](../../contributing-to-analyses/analysis-modules/creating-a-module.md), a Docker building GHA workflow file is created in the file `.github/workflows/docker_{module-name}.yml`.
 This initial file is inactive, meaning it will not run automatically run on the two aforementioned triggers.
-As analysis module matures over time, the Data Lab staff will activate this GHA file so the Docker image can be built and pushed to the Amazon ECR registry for general use.
+Once a [Dockerfile with module dependencies has been added to a given analysis module](../docker/docker-images.md#analysis-module-dockerfiles), the Data Lab staff will activate this GHA file so the Docker image can be built and pushed to the Amazon ECR registry for general use.